The secret to a great employee experience

 When a business communicates well with its employees – and employees communicate well with the leadership and each other – it has a huge impact:

-- They come to work ready to do their best work and help others succeed.
+- They come to work ready to do their best work and help others to succeed

 Contrast that with a business that communicates poorly:

-- People feel disconnected from the organisation, its leadership and mission.
+- People feel disconnected from the organisation, its leadership and its mission

-- They don’t have the information they need to do their best work.
+- They don’t have the information that they need to do their best work